 The Passport S55 employs what Escort calls a V-Tuned receiver.
 Through this technology, the radar detector can supposedly receive long-range alerts on all radar bands such as X, Superwide Ka, and K. It is enabled with Digital Signal Processing (DSP) which maximizes the possible range of the S55.
 Like with the X70, laser guns can also be detected by the device, although this is pretty much useless because you would have already been detected once the radar detector alerts you of it.

 The Passport S55 does not come with GPS, but it has an existing system to lessen false alarms, which is the Auto-Sensitivity mode.
 Through this, speed traps could be identified.
 This works alongside the device’s Travel Signal Rejection (TSR) which also weeds out false alarms from signals emitted by traffic flow monitoring systems.

-It is, however, susceptible to alarms caused by Blind Spot Monitoring (BSM) systems which use K-band frequency, so drives wouldn’t be as quiet as the ones you would have with newer Escort models.
+It is, however, susceptible to alarms caused by Blind Spot Monitoring (BSM) systems that use K-band frequency, so drivers wouldn’t be as quiet as the ones you would have with newer Escort models.
 Unfortunately, there is no way for the device to differentiate these harmless signals from actual threats.

 This is convenient especially for a device like the S55 that can potentially be set off by many signals in an urban setting.
 Through this, the radar detector lessens the volume of the alert until they are no longer annoying.

 Undetectable by the VG-2